Addressing wellbeing across the value chain

 2020 showed us the magnitude of consequences when several major crises converge.

 The costs to society – in economic, environmental and social terms – of failing to address health and wellbeing are enormous.
-As we head towards COP26 later this year, our focus is on how the built environment sector can leverage co-beneficial solutions to our global sustainability challenges.
+With COP26 approaching at the end of 2021, our focus is on how the built environment sector can leverage co-beneficial solutions to our global sustainability challenges.

 Wellbeing offers an alternative framing of these challenges and it is gaining traction because it is anchored in the human experience.
 The School’s work on wellbeing was driven by Partners, and the level of interest over the past year shows considerable appetite for proactive, co-beneficial solutions across the supply chain.